Published:

 Italian Flag - Intro

-This article is a comprehensive guide to Modica Chocolate, the Sicilian confectionery specialty that is the heir to a centuries-old tradition and today enjoys great renown.
-Let’s discover the secret of its success by examining its characteristics and the method of preparation: an ancient process that gives this delicacy a very special texture and taste.
+This article is a comprehensive guide to Modica Chocolate, the sweet speciality from Sicily that is the heir to a centuries-old tradition.
+Let’s discover the secret of its success by examining its characteristics and the method of preparation: a particular process that gives this delicacy a unique texture and taste.

 Modica Chocolate Complete Guide: Modica Chocolate Bar.